Surgeries, sharp 4-manifolds and the Alexander polynomial: Sharp 4-manifolds

 and the $a_i$ satisfy

-one can construct a 4-manifold $W$ bounding $Y=S^3_{p/q}(K)$ by attaching 2-handles to $D^4$ according to the Kirby diagram given in Figure~\ref{fig:kirbydiagram}.
+one can construct a 4-manifold $W$ bounding $Y\cong S^3_{p/q}(K)$ by attaching 2-handles to $D^4$ according to the Kirby diagram given in Figure~\ref{fig:kirbydiagram}.
 In this paper, all homology and cohomology groups will be taken with integer coefficients.
-Since $W$ is constructed by attaching 2-handles to a 0-handle, the first homology group $H_1(W)$ is trivial and $H_2(W)$ is free with a basis $\{h_0, \dotsc , h_l\}$ given by the 2-handles.
-With respect to this basis, the intersection form $H_2(W) \times H_2(W) \rightarrow \mathbb{Z}$ is given by the matrix:
+Since $W$ is constructed by attaching 2-handles to a 0-handle, the first homology group $H_1(W)$ is trivial and $H_2(W)$ is a free group with a basis $\{h_0, \dots , h_l\}$ given by the 2-handles.
+With respect to the basis given by the $h_i$, the intersection form $H_2(W) \times H_2(W) \rightarrow \Z$ is given by the matrix: